letsencrypt/website/_posts/2015-8-13-lets-encrypt-community-support.markdown

 title: "Let's Encrypt Community Support"
 date: 2015-8-13T07:00
 author: Josh Aas, ISRG Executive Director
 excerpt: Let’s Encrypt's success depends on the support of a strong community.
 Nowhere is this more true than when it comes to subscriber support.
-Today we’re happy to announce <a href="https://community.letsencrypt.org/">Let’s Encrypt Community Support</a>, a place for our community to both give and receive support.
+Today we’re happy to announce Let’s Encrypt Community Support, a place for our community to both give and receive support.
 ---

 Let’s Encrypt's success depends on a strong community.
 Nowhere is this more true than when it comes to subscriber support.
 Today we’re happy to announce [Let’s Encrypt Community Support](https://community.letsencrypt.org/), a place for our community to both give and receive support.